Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Pearce has a median taxpayer income of $69,322 and an average income of $92,699 according to AreaSearch's aggregation of postcode level ATO data for the financial year 2022.
-This is notably high compared to national figures and contrasts with the Australian Capital Territory's median income of $68,678 and average income of $83,634.
-Based on a 10.78% growth in wages since the financial year 2022, current estimates suggest a median income of approximately $76,795 and an average income of $102,692 as of March 2025.
-Census data indicates that incomes in Pearce rank highly nationally, with household, family, and personal incomes all falling between the 86th and 92nd percentiles.
-Income analysis shows that 28.9% of Pearce's population (788 individuals) earn within the $4000+ income range, which differs from broader area patterns where the $1,500 - 2,999 range dominates with 34.3%.
-Economic strength is evident through 41.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After accounting for housing costs, residents retain 86.9% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 9th decile.
+Pearce has a median taxpayer income of $69,322 and an average income of $92,699 based on postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This is notably high compared to national figures, contrasting with the Australian Capital Territory's median income of $68,678 and average income of $83,634.
+By September 2025, estimated incomes are approximately $78,750 (median) and $105,306 (average), accounting for a 13.6% growth in wages since the financial year 2022.
+Census data indicates that Pearce's household, family, and personal incomes rank highly nationally, between the 86th and 92nd percentiles.
+Income analysis shows that 28.9% of Pearce's population (788 individuals) fall within the $4000+ income range, differing from broader area patterns where the $1,500 - $2,999 range dominates at 34.3%.
+Economic strength is evident with 41.1% of households earning high weekly incomes exceeding $3,000, supporting increased consumer spending.
+After housing costs, residents retain 86.9% of their income, reflecting strong purchasing power, and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income